Nele82/Node-Express-fcc/README.md

 ## Lodash

 'Lodash' is a popular JavaScript utility library that provides helpful methods for manipulation and combination of arrays, objects, strings, etc. It’s designed to make JavaScript easier by taking the hassle out of working with complex data structures.

+## Nodemon

+'Nodemon' is a utility that helps develop Node.js based applications by automatically restarting the node application when file changes in the directory are detected.